 - A journalist published a book review on a topic relevant to her readers.
 The pitch came from a firm specializing in book publicity.
-Her 'reward' is a daily barrage of book pitches.
-Nearly none of the books has anything to do with her beat.
+In return she's receiving a daily barrage of book pitches.
+Almost none of the books has anything to do with her beat.

 - A content creator accepts a pitch from a PR firm and produces a story.
 As a result, the PR firm places the media member's name on a list.
 You know what happens next–she receives every pitch the firm sends (or so it seems).
 Topics range from personal finance and new year/new you pitches to suggestions for spicing up one’s sex life (honest!).

 - A related scenario.
 An automated pitch from an unknown PR pro is accurate.
 Would you like an interview with an expert who can comment on today’s breaking story?
-Yes, the media member responds.
-And…nothing.
+The media member responds yes, please.
+And then…nothing.
 No reply.
-2 hours.
+2 hours pass.
 24 hours.
-48. The desperate reporter sends more follow-up messages.
+48. The desperate reporter sends follow-up messages.
 Crickets.
-She moves ahead, producing content using other sources.
+So, she moves ahead, producing content using other sources.
 The kicker: a few days later the expert's topic remains in the news.
 Sure enough, the identical pitch arrives.
 Would you like an interview with…

 What We Asked

-Since it’s the rare media member who’s escaped all the above, we asked media relations pros what gives.
+Since it’s the rare content creator who’s escaped the above, we asked media relations pros what gives.
 Can technology improve targeting?
 Spoiler alert: There's hope.
 Yet technology requires a human assist.

 Another question: When a pitch finds a correct target and a journalist accepts, why is she ghosted sometimes?
 Can technology help?

 For answers, we avoided PR pros who eschew pitching technology.
 Those who pitch manually only are an atypical species.

 Instead, we interviewed mainstream media relations pros.
 They hand pitch, but also deploy tools periodically.